Polina Pasztircsák: Artistic development

-Since 2011, Pastirchak is regularly guesting at the Hungarian State Operahouse with roles like Desdemona, Amelia, Nedda, Violetta, Melisande, Mimì, Micaëla, Donna Anna, Contessa.
+Since 2011, Pastirchak is regularly guesting at the Hungarian State Opera House with roles like Desdemona, Amelia, Nedda, Violetta, Melisande, Mimì, Micaëla, Donna Anna, and Contessa.
 In 2014, she made an important debut as Strauss's Daphne conducted by Zoltán Kocsis.
 She returns every year at Ádám Fischer's Budapest Wagner Festival as Gutrune.
 In 2016, she sang Vespina in Cavalli's Veremonda at the Schwetzingen Festival, Mimì in St. Gallen.
 Later she sang Traviata at the Capitole de Toulouse, Humperdinck's Königskinder and Weinberger’s Schwanda in Oper Graz.
-Since 2019 is regularly working with René Jacobs and the Freiburger Barockorchester with whom she sang Donna Anna and Agathe in Freischütz with CD recording by Harmonia Mundi.
+Since 2019, Pastirchak has been regularly working with René Jacobs and the Freiburger Barockorchester with whom she sang Donna Anna and Agathe in Freischütz with a CD recording by Harmonia Mundi.

 Pastirchak is also in demand as a concert soloist, for example with Beethoven's IX. and Mahler's IV., which she sang with Ádám Fischer, Christian Arming, Henrik Nanasi and Clemens Schuldt.
 In 2019, she recorded Beethoven's Missa Solemnis with Harmonia Mundi, René Jacobs and the Freiburger Barockorchester.
-In the same year Sony recorded Shostakovich's XIV.
-Symphonie with Michael Sanderling and the Dresdner Philharmonie.
-In 2011, she sang Mozart arias with Sabine Meyer, Andreas Spering and the Basel Kammerorchester at the Gstaad Menuhin Festival, which was also recorded by Sony.
+In the same year, Sony recorded Shostakovich's XIV.
+Symphonie with Michael Sanderling and the Dresden Philharmonic.
+In 2011, she sang Mozart arias with Sabine Meyer, Andreas Spering and the Kammerorchester Basel at the Menuhin Festival Gstaad, which was also recorded by Sony.
 In Mahler's VIII.
 Symphonie she sang Una Poenitentium conducted by Adam Fischer in Düsseldorf.
-At the occasion of Arvo Pärt's 80 birthday she sang Como Cierva Sedienta conducted by Gabor Takács-Nagy in Manchester in the presence of the composer.
-As soprano soloist she sang furthermore Mendelssohn's Lobgesang (Thomas Dausgaard, Swedish Chamber Orchestra), Elias (György Vashegyi, Orfeo Orchestra), Berlioz's Les Nuits d’Ete and Verdi's Requiem (Francesco Angelico, Tiroler Symphonieorchester, Sinfonia Varsovia), Strauss Vier letzte Lieder (Alejo Perez, Orchestre de la Suisse Romande), Ravel Sheherazade (Vassily Sinaisky, Hungarian National Philharmonic), Händel's Brockes Passion (Howard Arman, Capella Savaria), Bach Cantatas (Maurice Steger, Concerto Köln), Beethoven's Egmont (Nikolai Alexeev, St. Petersburg Philharmonic Orchestra).
+On the occasion of Arvo Pärt's 80 birthday, she sang Como Cierva Sedienta conducted by Gabor Takács-Nagy in Manchester in the presence of the composer.
+As a soprano soloist, she sang furthermore Mendelssohn's Lobgesang (Thomas Dausgaard, Swedish Chamber Orchestra), Elias (György Vashegyi, Orfeo Orchestra), Berlioz's Les Nuits d’Ete and Verdi's Requiem (Francesco Angelico, Tiroler Symphonieorchester, Sinfonia Varsovia), Strauss Vier letzte Lieder (Alejo Perez, Orchestre de la Suisse Romande), Ravel Sheherazade (Vassily Sinaisky, Hungarian National Philharmonic), Händel's Brockes Passion (Howard Arman, Capella Savaria), Bach Cantatas (Maurice Steger, Concerto Köln), Beethoven's Egmont (Nikolai Alexeev, St. Petersburg Philharmonic Orchestra).

-In gala concerts she sang as a partner of Plácido Domingo, Jose Carreras, Elena Garanca, Erwin Schrott and Jose Cura.
+In gala concerts, she sang as a partner of Plácido Domingo, Jose Carreras, Elena Garanca, Erwin Schrott and Jose Cura.
 She enjoys singing operetta in festive concerts such as in the Concertgebouw Amsterdam with Marc Albrecht, in the Menuhin Festival Gstaad, in Palermo and Vicenza with Gabor Takács-Nagy, in Köln with Helmut Froschauer and in Kazan with Aleksander Sladkovsky.
-A significant part of her singing activity are chamber concerts and song recitals with her pianist, Jan Philip Schulze, such as in the Züricher Tonhalle, Marburger Konzertverein, Radio France, Budapest Spring Festival, Mahler Festival in Toblach, Sommets Musicaux Gstaad, Capitole Toulouse, Jewish Summer Festival, kamara.hu Festival, etc.
+A significant part of her singing activity are chamber concerts and song recitals with her pianist, Jan Philip Schulze, such as in the Züricher Tonhalle, Marburger Konzertverein, Radio France, Budapest Spring Festival, Mahler Festival in Toblach, Sommets Musicaux Gstaad, Capitole de Toulouse, Jewish Summer Festival, kamara.hu Festival, etc.